🎯 Quick Answer: Chinese Lucky & Unlucky Numbers

 (九 jiǔ)

 Despite being an odd number (even numbers are typically luckier in Chinese culture), the number 9 holds special significance.
-It shares pronunciation with “久” (jiǔ) meaning “everlasting,” making it particularly auspicious for representing longevity and eternity.
+It shares pronunciation with “久” (jiǔ), meaning “everlasting,” making it particularly auspicious for representing longevity and eternity.

 👑 Imperial Connection and Supreme Status